daviddn/games-listing-project-eng-42/README.md

     As a User I can Update a game ad

+    As a User I can Delete a game ad

     As a User I can Add latitude and longitude to a game add through postcode.io api